wildtruc/winestarter/README.md

 ## Xrandr
 There is also an **xrandr** option.

-For a classic app, this is unuseful, but for games it really could be.
+For a classic app, this is unuseful, but for games it really could be particulary with Optimus laptop.

 Sometimes is better to set the desktop to the gameplay definition, this way you could get a smoother gameplay, better FPS, etc...